aral/ar.al-site/content/2019/01/22/hypha-spike-multiwriter-1/index.md

 __General:__ document what’s necessary to implement proper multiwriter (i.e., with ability to both authorise and _de-authorise_ writer nodes).
 We need to get the ball rolling on this if it isn’t already.

+## Limitations

+  * It’s currently not possible to specify your own key material for the root hypercore in hyperdb.
+This means we cannot use hyperdb out of the box with the keys generated from our diceware passphrase.
+(TODO: Link to issue)

+## Bugs

+  * Only the last item added before and any items added after replication begins are replicated via WebRTC (the latter requires `{live: true}` in the `options`.)
+This does not manifest in replication over WebSocket.

 ## Further thoughts on device authorisation

 {{<figure src="multiwriter-key-derivation-whiteboard.jpeg" alt="Whiteboard sketch showing two regular nodes and the always-on node.
 The keys for the regular nodes are derived from the master key." caption="Whiteboard sketch: thoughts on device keys and authentication in Hypha">}}